pkicsiny/icsc23_course/README.md

 ## Tutorial setup

 - The tutorial uses the [CERN SWAN](https://swan.web.cern.ch/swan/) service.
 - To connect you will have to login using your CERN account.
+Your account must be subscribed to LXPLUS.
+If it is not, you can do it [here](https://resources.web.cern.ch/resources/) by clicking on "List Services".
+- Your account must have access to [CERNBox](https://cernbox.cern.ch/).
-- Once connected you are requested to configure the work environment: In the first dropdown window select `102b Cuda` and press "Start my session" at the bottom.
+- Once connected to SWAN you are requested to configure the work environment: In the first dropdown window select `102b Cuda` and press "Start my session" at the bottom.
 You don't have to change the other settings.
 <p align="center">
   <img src="https://github.com/pkicsiny/icsc23_course/blob/main/readme_images/setup_1.png?raw=true" alt="Step 1"/>